 Marijuana seed germination is the process of getting your seed to sprout to prepare them for planting.
 You will know that it is ready when a tendril pops out of the seed.
 The color is white and it looks like a small root.

 It is essential to the plant’s future if germination is correctly done.
 It is also one of the most exciting stages of the whole growth.
 However, like any other plants, sometimes things do not go well, it can be frustrating, but no need to lose interest as you can try again.
 Learn from the mistakes and do better the second time.

 - On a plate, lay flat 2 pieces of paper towel.
-Spray the towel with spring water to moisten it.
+Spray the towel with spring or distilled water to moisten it.
 Remember to just moisten and not drown it with water.

 - Lay down your seeds, about an inch apart to give them enough space.